itscodenation/curriculum-15-16/units/1-introduction/sessions/1-computingProcesses/README.md

 ## Before Class
 ---
 ###Teacher Preparation
-* Must have copies of [syllabus](https://www.dropbox.com/s/maienun209adcy7/ScriptEd%20Year%201%20Syllabus.docx?dl=0) printed
+* Must have copies of [syllabus](https://www.dropbox.com/s/maienun209adcy7/ScriptEd%20Year%201%20Syllabus.docx?dl=0) printed.
-* Two blank pieces of paper ready to be either taped or tacked to the back wall
+* Two blank pieces of paper ready to be either taped or tacked to the back wall.

 ### Daily Objective